 - Montreal Documentary Festival: This is a 10-day festival highlights creative documentary filmmaking—including programming for families—and runs from November 14 to 24, 2019.

-- Image & Nation: Originally launched in 1987 and known as Montreal's annual LGBT film festival, this week-long celebration of cinema features queer films of all genres and lengths.
+- Image & Nation: Originally launched in 1987 and known as Montreal's annual LGBT film festival, this celebration of cinema from November 21 to December 1, 2019, features queer films of all genres and lengths.

 - Gardens of Light: This popular event at the Botanical Gardens runs from mid-November through December each year and features dozens of dazzling light sculptures and interactive art pieces.

-- MTLàTABLE: Dine at over 150 Montreal restaurants for two weeks of discounted meals during the city's official Restaurant Week event.
+- MTLàTABLE: Dine at over 150 Montreal restaurants between November 1 and 13, 2019, for discounted meals during the city's official Restaurant Week event.
 It's an ideal time for experiencing Montreal's delicious and diverse restaurant scene, and each participating restaurant offers a three-course fixed-price table d’hôte menus at reasonable prices during the event.

 - La Grande Dégustation de Montréal: Wine and spirits lovers will enjoy this tasting event where 200 wine producers, distillers, and brewers bring their products to share and promote from October 31 through November 2, 2019.

 - Metropolitan Orchestra of Montreal: The performance season of Montreal's official orchestra runs through November and includes a series of "music and the movies" events as well as special themed series of concerts which vary from year to year.

 November Travel Tips

 - The first half of the month is considered the end of the tourism shoulder season in Montreal, when fewer travelers visit from abroad, driving down the prices of accommodations and airfare.